HIST 1000 Introductory Topics in History: 3 semester hours

 HIST 6127 Museums and Communities: 3 semester hours

 Prerequisites: Graduate standing and consent of the Director of Museum Studies.
-As museums and heritage institutions have sought to attract new audiences, they have tried to re-present their collections with new stories, address topics of concern to the denizens of their cities, and provide a broader range of programming than ever before.
-This course considers how to identify community characteristics and needs, create entry points for multiple audiences at museums, and build strong, long-term relationships with local partners.
-We consider difficult histories, conflict, and strategies to create space for diverse perspectives; the role of communications technologies in soliciting participation and promoting dialogue; and networks and the organizational skills for community development.
-Students will examine case studies of community-based museum programming, and develop an engagement strategy around an exhibit.
+This course examines how museums and heritage institutions have sought to attract new audiences and broaden program offerings.
+It focuses on how these entities identify community characteristics and needs, create entry points for multiple audiences at museums, and build strong, long-term relationships with local partners.
+It considers difficult histories, conflict, and strategies to create space for diverse perspectives; the role of communications technologies in soliciting participation and promoting dialogue; and networks and the organizational skills for community development.
+Students will examine case studies of community-based museum programming and develop an engagement strategy around an exhibit.

 HIST 6129 Emerging Museum Practices: 3 semester hours